Bernd Hauser

 Author / Copenhagen and Stuttgart

-Scandinavia, Africa, Economy and Society
+Scandinavia, Africa, the economy and society

 Life